Ensuring the Educational Stability of Students in Foster Care

 How can local schools and districts ensure they uphold the immediate enrollment provision for students in foster care?

-- Updated Determination Form: Ohio Department of Education’s Model Best Interest Determination Form
+- Updated Determination Form: Ohio Department of Education’s Education Delivery Model Best Interest Determination Form

 - Considerations for Reset and Restart: During the best interest determination conversation, determine the learning methods and platforms being used by the school of origin and attendance area district.
 Consider a student’s ease of transfer to new platforms of remote learning and the effects this could have on full participation in learning.
 Consider the foster family’s needs and preferences, as well as the youth’s.